Sojasmine/swedevco/README.md

    *  Users can read some information about the webpage.
 A button with a link in the middle of the page leads to the registration page.

    2. **All Jobs**
-   * Users can search jobs in the search engine and read all the technical jobs posted by users.
+   * Users can search jobs in the search engine and read all the technical jobs posted by users on the top of the page.
    * Registered users with an account can delete or edit their job list on the page.

    3. **Sign In**